-Rather than blindly handing your hard earned money over to your bank, you can make your travel funds stretch further – it just takes a bit of research into your options, asking your bank a few questions, and reading the fine print that no one wants to read.
-To help you on your way, we have done a bit of the research for you, like what kinds of fees you might be charged, and how much they could be.
+Rather than blindly handing your hard-earned money over to your bank, you can make your travel funds stretch further – it just takes a bit of research into your options.
+And to help out a little, we’ve gone and done some of that research for you!

-This fee is the main culprit for the extra charges on your bank statement after a holiday.
-It is sometimes also called a foreign transaction fee, foreign currency conversion fee or cross currency conversion fee.
+This bad boy is responsible for most of the extra charges you’ll see on your bank statement after a holiday.
+It’ll go by a few names up and down the track, such as a foreign transaction fee, foreign currency conversion fee or cross currency conversion fee.

 Data sourced from mentioned Banks websites- correct as at 23 March 2017